 Opioids Effects on the Brain

 Opioids activate opioid receptors, which causes sedation and relief from pain.
 There is even some evidence that the use of opioids during trauma can help reduce a person’s risk of developing post-traumatic stress.
 However, high enough doses can also cause euphoria and intoxication.
 Long-term use can lead your brain to adapt to the drug’s presence in your system, changing your natural brain chemistry.

 If you stop using, your brain will become chemically imbalanced, causing uncomfortable withdrawal symptoms.
 Opioid withdrawal is often compared to a particularly bad case of the flu.
 Because opioid receptors are located throughout your body, and they influence a whole-body system like pain regulation, withdrawal causes symptoms that can be felt all over the body.

 Opioids can cause addiction when they start to influence your brain’s reward center.
 The reward center of the brain is designed to pick up on activities that make you feel good.
 In most cases, activities that release “feel-good chemicals,” such as dopamine, endorphins, and serotonin, are healthy and life-sustaining.

 However, opioids can also influence these chemicals.
-They mimic your natural endorphins, but they can also trigger the release of extra dopamine, which is a neurotransmitter closely tied to reward.
+They mimic your natural endorphins, but they can also NCBI, which is a neurotransmitter closely tied to reward.
 Addiction is characterized as a compulsive desire to use despite the consequences.
 Opioid addiction is highly difficult to get over on your own, but it is treatable.